Tai Chi class info

 training at 6th Dimension™, please independently follow

-for your own reasons.
+all enrollment steps for your own reasons.

 Loose, full length track pants (black or dark color) and tee shirts